Ayush-Git/SpaceInvaders/README.md

 # SpaceInvaders
-A recreation of the game Space Invaders, using Python
+A recreation of the game Space Invaders, using python.
+The game contains several twists that are not present in the actual game from Atari.